B4P: Simultaneous Grasp and Motion Planning for Object Placement via Parallelized Bidirectional Forests and Path Repair: Experiments

 \subsubsection{Baselines}

-To provide a comprehensive evaluation, we introduce two bidirectional RRT-based parallel algorithms as our baseline to compare with the proposed B4P approach. \begin{itemize} \item RRT-\textit{Individual}: Each thread performs bidirectional RRT using its own individual sampled grasp. \item RRT-\textit{Shared}: All threads concurrently perform bidirectional RRT using a single shared sampled grasp.
+To provide a comprehensive evaluation, we introduce two bidirectional RRT parallel algorithms as our baseline to compare with the proposed B4P approach.
+These planners sample 1 placement with their sampled grasp and only use one placement as a goal. \begin{itemize} \item RRT-\textit{Individual}: Each thread $t$ performs bidirectional RRT using its own individual sampled grasp $q^{pick}_t$. \item RRT-\textit{Shared}: All threads perform one bidirectional RRT in parallel using a single grasp.
 In this approach, we set a small time limit and when it expires, the planner restarts and uses a new grasp. \end{itemize}